SolderingArmor/liquid-nft/README.md

 Standard covers a `Token`, single contract with internal or external media and a `Collection`, a `Token` creator (but not owner) and a logical pattern/specification to group `Tokens`.

-`Token` is created as empty vessel, Owner then needs to upload its content and "seal" it to be able to sell or transfer it.
+`Token` is created as empty vessel, owner needs to upload its content and "seal" it to be able to sell or transfer it.
 This way 16 Kb upload limit to the blockchain (for on-chain media storage) can be surpassed.

 NOTE: `Collection` is not a wallet, `Collection` aims only to group similar kinds of `Tokens`.
+Think of it as artist's collection.

 # Abstract